Neutrino Interactions with perturbed Rastall Gravity: A Novel Approach to Reducing the Hubble Tension: The Early Universe

 The non-conservative nature of Rastall gravity, coupled with the inclusion of massive neutrinos, becomes particularly relevant in the early universe.
 Deviations from standard cosmological scenarios, influenced by the interplay between modified gravity and massive neutrinos, can impact the evolution of density perturbations, alter the dynamics of structure formation, and potentially offer solutions to cosmological enigmas.
 In this section, we first investigate the effect of coupling non - relativistic neutrinos to Rastall gravity model in CMB power spectrum.
 After that, by using the CMB + Lensing data and use the MCMC method, we estimate the $\Omega_{\rm m}$, (where $\Omega_{\rm m} = \Omega_{\rm b}+\Omega_{\rm cdm}+\Omega_{\nu}$) and $H_{0}$.
-The Sachs-Wolfe effect originates from the interaction between gravitational potentials and photons as they traverse through evolving gravitational fields in an expanding universe.The study of coupled neutrinos with the Rastall gravity reveals that gravitational fields undergo changes that leave an imprint on the CMB power spectrum.
-Figure 1 illustrates the Sachs-Wolfe effect for $l=10$ to $l=100$, where the comparison between coupled Rastall gravity for and the $\Lambda$CDM model is presented.
+Moreover, we investigate the perturbed Rastall gravity on alleviating the $H_{0}$ tension.
+In the early universe, where quantum effects and high-energy phenomena play a pivotal role, Rastall gravity introduces alterations to the standard gravitational equations.
+By allowing for the non-conservation of energy-momentum, this modified gravity framework offers a novel perspective on the evolution of the cosmos.
+The Sachs-Wolfe effect originates from the interaction between gravitational potentials and photons as they traverse through evolving gravitational fields in an expanding universe.The study of coupled neutrinos with the Rastall gravity and perturbed Rastall gravity reveals that gravitational fields undergo changes that leave an imprint on the CMB power spectrum.
+Figure 1 illustrates the Sachs-Wolfe effect for $l=10$ to $l=100$, where the comparison between coupled Rastall gravity with neutrinos and perturbed Rastall gravity and the $\Lambda$CDM model is presented.
 If the coupling between dark energy and other cosmic components persists into late cosmic times, the LISW effect may be affected.
-Changes in the late-time acceleration of the universe due to coupled quintessence could leave imprints on the CMB power spectrum at smaller angular scales.
-The presence of coupled quintessence might influence the behavior of acoustic oscillations in the primordial plasma.
+Changes in the late-time acceleration of the universe due to coupled Rastall gravity could leave imprints on the CMB power spectrum at smaller angular scales.
+The presence of coupled Rastall gravity might influence the behavior of acoustic oscillations in the primordial plasma.
 This can lead to alterations in the positions and amplitudes of the peaks and troughs in the CMB power spectrum associated with acoustic oscillations.
-As we can see in Fig 1, for $l \ge 200$, the first peak shifts down with respect to the $\Lambda $CDM model.
-We can conclude if we consider the models which are scalar fields coupled with neutrinos, create a change in the distribution of matter in the universe.
+Figure 1 provides a compelling visual exploration of the Cosmic Microwave Background (CMB) power spectrum, unveiling distinct features in coupled Rastall gravity with neutrinos, and the $\Lambda $CDM model.